aagontuk/cheatsheets/vim_cheatsheet.md

 * mX where X=A-Z for setting global bookmarks(In any file).
 * 'X where X=a-zA-Z to go to the bookmarks.
 * :marks to show all the bookmarks.

+### Searching Text ###

+Type `/` in normal mode, then insert keyword and press enter.
+Cursor will go to the first occurrence of the keyword.
+Press `n` to go to the next occurrence or `N` to go to previous occurrence.

+Pressing `*` will search the current word under cursor.